SUMMER GATHERING FOR REFUGEES

 “It was wonderful to see people of all ages enjoying themselves… and people from different cultures enjoying music, dancing and delicious food.
 I felt so privileged to be there.”
 Judi, English language volunteer.

-We’d like to thank everyone who helped to make this event a success – including The Mercer’s Trust for funding the event, Ian and Andrew from the Reeds School and Joanna Sherringe for providing transport for the families coming from afar, all of the volunteer drivers who made it possible for local families to attend, all of the people who donated Eid presents for the children (too many names to list) and finally Susan and Verity for pulling the whole thing together.
+We’d like to thank everyone who helped to make this event a success – including the Charter 600 Charity for funding the event, Ian and Andrew from the Reeds School and Joanna Sherringe for providing transport for the families coming from afar, all of the volunteer drivers who made it possible for local families to attend, all of the people who donated Eid presents for the children (too many names to list) and finally Susan and Verity for pulling the whole thing together.

 It was truly a community effort… and we believe that’s what welcoming refugees is about.